Skip to main content

 7. Check out the 180 Medical Kids Club.

-If your child is still learning how to self-cath on their own, the kit also includes catheter guides for children, as well as step-by-step information that will help them learn how to perform self-catheterization (whether they are cathing through their urethra or a stoma).
+If your child is still learning how to self-cath, the kit also includes catheter guides for children and step-by-step information that will help them learn how to perform self-catheterization (whether they are catching through their urethra or a stoma).

 Still unsure if your child is ready to self-catheterize?
-Read our blog post to find out if they are able and ready to start cathing on their own.
-You and your child can feel more confident as they start learning pediatric catheter insertion.
+Read our blog post to find out if they can and are ready to start cathing independently.
+You and your child can feel more confident as they learn pediatric catheter insertion.

 Check out the 180 Medical Kids Club today!